-Renewable energy is that energy that comes from practically inexhaustible natural sources.
+Renewable energy is energy that comes from virtually inexhaustible natural sources.
 They are considered inexhaustible either because of the large amount of energy they contain or because they can be regenerated naturally.
-Examples of renewable energy

 Geothermal energy is a type of renewable energy on a human scale that is obtained from the heat of the interior of the Earth.
 Equestrian thermal energy can be obtained without the combustion of any material, it is therefore a form of clean energy without carbon dioxide emissions.